• Skip to primary navigation

 After modifying my diet drastically in order to nurse my son who has food allergies, my eczema took a turn to be the worst it has ever been.

 The red patches on my hands were so awful looking that people would ask me if I had been burned.
-It definitely wasn’t fun to deal with the questions or the pain from the eczema itself.
+It definitely wasn’t fun to deal with the questions or the pain from eczema itself.

 I knew that eczema was commonly triggered by food allergies or sensitivities, but I had done an elimination diet and wasn’t eating anything that affected me.
 In addition, I had eliminated all grains and most of the other major allergens in order to comply with my son’s diet.
 According to popular diets such as the paleo diet, GAPS, and The Body Ecology Diet, everything that I was doing should have been healing my eczema.
 Instead, it continued to get worse and worse.